2023 Solar Incentives Guide for Athens, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of your solar system's cost.
+When thinking about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit will apply to you is to speak with your local Athens solar panel company directly.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Athens solar panel installers with your questions.

 State & Local Solar Incentives